ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-How do I deploy my Laravel applications using Github Action? - <a href="https://medium.com/@achyutneupane/how-do-i-deploy-my-laravel-applications-using-github-action-ebb2c0a79e8f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Observability Series: A Step-by-Step Guide to Logs, Traces, and Metrics - <a href="https://medium.com/gitconnected/observability-series-a-step-by-step-guide-to-logs-traces-and-metrics-9860d7c46220" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Achyut Neupane`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Learn how to deploy your Laravel application using GitHub Actions to cPanel.
-This is a basic approach which anyone can copy-paste and run.</blockquote>
+<blockquote>The ability to comprehend and assess a system’s state using the data it produces is known as observability.</blockquote>

 <h3>5.
 Making GitHub Actions Workflows More Modular and Efficient: A Deep Dive into My Setup - <a href="https://medium.com/azure-terraformer/making-github-actions-workflows-more-modular-and-efficient-a-deep-dive-into-my-setup-cb390223cdbb" target="_blank" rel="noopener noreferrer">link</a></h3>